tc39/proposal-temporal/docs/plainyearmonth.md

 The `duration` argument is an object with properties denoting a duration, such as `{ months: 5 }`, or a string such as `P5M`, or a `Temporal.Duration` object.
 If `duration` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

+If `duration` has any units smaller than `months`, they will be treated as if they are being subtracted from the last moment of the month given by `yearMonth`.
+Effectively, this means that subtracting things like `{ days: 1 }` will be ignored.

 If the result is earlier or later than the range of dates that `Temporal.PlainYearMonth` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.